 The Importance Of A Carbon Monoxide Tester & Detector

 Carbon monoxide is often described as the ‘silent killer’.
 As dramatic as it sounds, it’s an accurate description for this invisible, toxic gas.
-It can be released in many ways and by a number of appliances in the home that aren’t working as they should or that release waste gases.
+It can be released in many ways via a number of appliances in your home.
+If they're that working as they should or that release waste gases.
 Knowing about it early on could save someone else’s life as well as your own.

 In this guide, we’ll explain the dangers of carbon monoxide poisoning and how you can detect it using a carbon monoxide tester before it causes any damage to you or the people around you.